diffix/reference/docs/led-issues.md

     WHERE (acct_district_id = 1) OR ((firstname = 'Uriah') AND (lastname = 'Moore'))
 ```

 which suggests that even the presence of a `GROUP BY` in a selectable does not automatically mean that we can evaluate the conditions within the selectable in isolation from other conditions.
+(Note here `uid` is the AID column.)

 The above JOIN has the characteristic that each row in the selectable pertains to a single AID.
 So in effect, the `GROUP BY` has no effect.
 This is in principle detectable because only one row contributes to a GROUP BY, or only one AID contributes to a GROUP BY.